Report card: Bob Condotta grades the Seahawks’ Week 12 road win vs. the Philadelphia Eagles

 Defensive line

-The Eagles had 106 yards rushing, but it really didn’t seem to matter.
+No problem — even if the Seahawks would never say they don’t want to play without Clowney.

-Rasheem Green was the other starting DE with Jadeveon Clowney out and had some big plays.
-And this was the best game yet for Ziggy Ansah who had 1½ sacks — he had just one sack coming into the game.
+On this day, Seattle made due as Rasheem Green was the other starting defensive end with Clowney out and had some big plays, including a sack, forced fumble and two quarterback hits.
+And this was the best game yet for Ziggy Ansah, who had 1½ sacks.
+He had just one sack for the season coming into the game.

 Grade: A